Mikoyan-Gurevich MiG-23: Performance tests

 The MiG-23's speed in particular was used as a teaching aid for a couple of situations during a potential war with the Soviet Union.
 The first was at low altitudes to demonstrate its ability to run down any NATO or American strike aircraft (barring the late-model F-111F Aardvark), which would be attempting to go low and fast to penetrate Soviet territory.
 The second was to simulate the MiG-25 Foxbat, a high, fast flyer which would be going after high-value targets such as aerial refueling or airborne early warning and control aircraft like the E-3 Sentry.

 The early MiG-23M series was also used to test the American Northrop F-5s captured by the North Vietnamese and sent to the former USSR for evaluation.
 The Soviets acknowledged the F-5 was a very agile aircraft, and at some speeds and altitudes better than the MiG-23M, one of the main reasons the MiG-23MLD and MiG-29 developments were started.
 These tests allowed the Russians to make modifications to several of their fourth-generation aircraft.
 The MiG-23, however, was not designed to combat F-5s, a weakness reflected by early MiG-23 variants.

-According to the MiG-23ML technical manual, the MiG-23ML has a instantaneous turn rate of 16.7 deg/s and a sustained of 14.1 deg/s at 1 km of altitude and at a speed of 900 km/h; and at maximum 7g load factor.
+According to the MiG-23ML technical manual, the MiG-23ML has an instantaneous turn rate of 16.7 deg/s and a sustained of 14.1 deg/s at 1 km of altitude and at a speed of 900 km/h; and at maximum 7g load factor.
 It will take to the MiG-23ML around 25 seconds to complete the horizontal turn.

 the maximum instantaneous turn rate near the ground for the MiG-23 model 71 and MiG-23M is 16.5 deg/s, and for the MiG-23ML 18.3 deg/s.

 In general, with this sweep wing angle of 45 degrees are significantly inferior to the wing 16 degrees of wing swept.
 Maximum sustained turn rate near the ground: 13.35 deg/s for MiG-23 model 71, 14.5 deg/s for MiG-23M and 15.4 deg/s for MiG-23ML.

 The maximum climb rate for the MiG-23 variant 1971 and the MiG-23M, especially at low altitudes shows a big difference gap.
 The difference between the MiG-23M and MiG-23ML is much smaller, but also noticeable.
 The maximum calculated climb rate on the MiG-23 sub variant 1971 is 174 m/s, which is not a very large indicator for a fighter of this class.
 In the MiG-23M, due to a much more powerful engine, the rate of climb increased to 222 m/s, almost 50 m/s more.
 This figure is already consistent with the "status" of a powerful fighter aircraft.
 On the MiG-23ML, mainly due to weight reduction, the climb rate reached 242 m/s, which corresponds to the most powerful aircraft of the 2-3rd generation, as well as some 4th generation fighters.